nirajand/git-workshop/Git.md

 **About Git**

 Git is a source control software, which is similar to any other version control system.
 It was developed by Linux creator Linus Torvalds for code maintenance written by many programmers to control workflow and merge conflicts with the code.
+It is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

+**Why Git**

+- Git is a distributed version control system.
+- Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

 **Creating GitHub Account**

 If you are reading this on the browser, you are likely reading from GitHub.
-To create a GitHub acount, go to [https://github.com/login](https://github.com/login) and sign up.
+To create a GitHub account, go to [https://github.com/login](https://github.com/login) and sign up.
 After following the procedure, you need to log in into GitHub.
 Then we set GitHub Desktop Application.

 **What is GitHub Desktop?**

 GitHub is an open-source application that lets you interact with GitHub via a Graphical User Interface (GUI) instead of relying on a command line or a web browser.
-GitHub Desktop incentivized you and your team to work together while employing best practices with Git and GitHub.
+GitHub Desktop incentivizes you and your team to work together while employing best practices with Git and GitHub.
+GitHub Desktop is an application that lets users interact better with GitHub through a GUI.

 So, to sum it up, Git is a VCS that helps you manage your code and keep track of it, and GitHub is a cloud-based hosting platform that enables developers to manage their Git repositories.
 GitHub Desktop is an application that lets users interact better with GitHub through a GUI.